 Common symptoms include dribbling urine, loss of feeling that the bladder is full, and being unable to control urine (urinary incontinence).

-Damage or changes in the nervous system and infection can cause neurogenic bladder.
+Damage or changes in the nervous system and infection are some of the causes of neurogenic bladder.

 Treatment is aimed at preventing kidney damage.
 It may include medicine, urinary catheters, antibiotics to reduce the chance of infection, and in severe cases, surgery.